10–20 system (EEG): Electrode labeling

 The "A" (sometimes referred to as "M" for mastoid process) refers to the prominent bone process usually found just behind the outer ear (less prominent in children and some adults).
 In basic polysomnography, F3, F4, Fz, Cz, C3, C4, O1, O2, A1, A2 (M1, M2), are used.
 Cz and Fz are 'ground' or 'common' reference points for all EEG and EOG electrodes, and A1-A2 are used for contralateral referencing of all EEG electrodes.
 This EEG montage may be extended to utilize T3-T4, P3-P4, as well as others, if an extended or "seizure montage" is called for.

 Measurement

 Specific anatomical landmarks are used for the essential measuring and positioning of the EEG electrodes.
-These are found with a tape measure, and often marked with a grease pencil, or "China marker."
+These are found with a tape measure, and often marked with a Chinagraph grease pencil.